VoidOne-App/VoidOne/README.md

 Game Process
 ```

-Ghost Launch is intended to become a controlled execution layer between the player and the game.
+The objective is to create a controlled execution layer between the player and the game.

-VoidOne does not intend to bypass DRM, licensing requirements, or required platform authentication.
+VoidOne does not intend to bypass DRM, licensing systems, or required platform authentication.

+If a game legitimately requires another service, that dependency remains part of the execution environment.

 ---

 # ⚙️ Intelligent Process Orchestration

-Future versions may introduce deeper process awareness.
+A future process-management layer may allow VoidOne to understand and manage the relationship between a game and its supporting processes.

 Potential capabilities include:

-- Process lifecycle management
+- Process lifecycle tracking
 - Child-process awareness
+- Background workload policies
 - CPU priority profiles
+- Runtime process management
+- Orphan-process detection
-- Background workload policies
+- Per-game execution policies
 - Resource-aware launch profiles
-- Orphan-process detection
-- Runtime process management

-The goal is controlled execution rather than simply launching an executable and losing visibility into what happens afterward.
+The long-term objective is controlled execution rather than simply starting an executable and forgetting about it.

 ---

-# 🎮 Multi-Store Library
+# 🧩 Multi-Store Aggregation

-A unified library across multiple providers is part of the long-term direction.
+A unified multi-store library is part of the long-term platform direction.

-Potential integrations include:
+Potential providers include:

 - Steam
 - Epic Games